TheoFot/Vocabulary/README.md

 # Vocabulary

-this is my projct to study C#.
+this is my project to study C#. this is the vocabulary project